 What are my rights as a parent under Section 504?

 As a parent or legal guardian, you have the right to:

 - Receive notice regarding the identification, evaluation and/or placement of your child;

 - Examine relevant records pertaining to your child;

 - Request an impartial hearing with respect to the district’s actions regarding the identification evaluation, or placement of your child, with an opportunity for the parent/guardian to participate in the hearing, to have representation by an attorney, and have a review procedure;

 - File a complaint with your school District Section 504 Coordinator, who will investigate the allegations regarding Section 504 matters other than your child’s identification, evaluation and placement.

 - File a complaint with the appropriate regional Office for Civil Rights.
 For additional information, contact: U.S. Department of Education, Washington, D.C.
 20202-1100

 Do I contact the State Education Agency (SEA) if I have a complaint concerning Section 504?

 No. The State Education Agency has no direct jurisdiction over Section 504 implementation.
-Complaints may be addressed to Wendy Kemling, Scottsbluff Public Schools 504 Coordinator or to the Office for Civil Rights.
+Complaints may be addressed to Dr. Wendy Kemling, Scottsbluff Public Schools 504 Coordinator or to the Office for Civil Rights.